justincasher/justincasher.github.io/articles/Weil-Conjectures-Intro/Weil-Conjectures-Intro.md

 $$ \DeclareMathOperator{\colim}{colim} \DeclareMathOperator{\Gr}{Gr} \DeclareMathOperator{\Hom}{Hom} \DeclareMathOperator{\Id}{Id} \DeclareMathOperator{\Ob}{Ob} $$
 <br>

 **Abstract.** &nbsp; We introduce the Weil Conjectures, then give an overview of how Lefschetz theory and étale cohomology can be used to prove them.
-I would like to thank Nathan Lowry and Vladimir Shein for useful feedback during the talk.
+I would like to thank Nathan Lowry and Vladimir Shein for useful feedback.

 ## Table of Contents
 1. [Weil's Conjectures](#1-weil-conjectures)